Moore & Van Allen PLLC Data Breach Lawsuit Investigation

 On October 3, 2025, Moore & Van Allen PLLC (MVA) began mailing data-breach notifications after discovering unauthorized activity inside its computer network.
 If you received a letter, you may be entitled to free identity-protection services and potential compensation.
 Contact us now for a no-cost, confidential case evaluation.

-Download Official Breach Notice (PDF)What Happened?
+Download Official Maine Breach Notice (PDF) Download Official Massachusetts Breach Notice (PDF)What Happened?

 An internal investigation assisted by outside cybersecurity experts confirmed that an unauthorized actor accessed MVA’s systems for approximately 20 minutes on August 15, 2025 and copied certain files.
 The law firm determined on September 3, 2025 that the compromised documents contained sensitive personal information.